mikechen04/MikeBot/README.md

 ---------------------------

-discord QoL bot i made on a whim
+discord qol/fun bot i made on a whim

-has various fun commands & can also return danbooru results of silverwolf
+has various fun commands :3

 ---------------------------